mmorub/gimbal2022/README.md

   // Variables needed for polling gyrometers. const float gyro_y_raw_offset= -82.768;
 ```
-The offset was determined for one of the sensors used in the lab.
-It needs to be adjusted for the particular sensor you are using.
+The offset used in the code lines above was determined for one of the sensors used in the lab. **You need to adjust it for the particular sensor you are using**.
 Carry out these steps to do so:
 * Clear the serial monitor.
 * Run the arduino sketch in `lab/step001-test-gyroscope/arduino/record_gyroscope_data_for_matlab/` again, but **do not move the camera this time**.
 * Copy and paste the result in the arduino serial monitor to a text editor and **store it in a new file**.
 It is convenient to name this file `gimbal2022/lab/step001-test-gyroscope/arduino/record_gyroscope_data_for_matlab/calibration_data_for_matlab.txt`, because this filename is used in the matlab script.